LashawnFofung/Super-Heroes-Analysis-Project/README.md

   -  `Weight`: The weight of the hero (note: '-99.0' typically indicates missing or unknown values).

 This dataset is ideal for performing various analytical tasks related to character demographics, publisher distribution, and other attributes within the superhero universe.

 <h1></h1>

+<h2>Task Perfomed</h2>

+This project involved performing comprehensive exploratory data analysis (EDA) on the `heroes_information.csv` dataset using SQL.
+The primary objective was to gain insights into various characteristics of the comic book heroes, their publishers, and their attributes.

+Key analytical tasks performed include:

+  - <b>Demographic Analysis:</b> Investigating the distribution of heroes across different publishers, genders, and alignments (Good, Bad, Neutral).

+  - <b>Physical Attribute Analysis:</b> Calculating the average height and weight of heroes, with careful handling of missing data represented by '-99.0'.

+  - <b>Grouped Physical Attributes:</b> Determining the average height and weight broken down by both gender and alignment to understand trends within specific hero categories.

+  - <b>Publisher and Race Composition:</b> Analyzing the composition of heroes by race for each publisher to understand character diversity within different comic universes.

+  - <b>Alignment Diversity per Publisher:</b> Identifying and querying publishers that feature heroes spanning multiple distinct alignments, highlighting publishers with diverse character moral landscapes.

+All analyses were conducted using standard SQL queries, leveraging clauses such as `SELECT`, `FROM`, `WHERE`, `GROUP BY`, `ORDER BY`, `COUNT`, `AVG`, `DISTINCT`, and `HAVING` to extract meaningful patterns and statistics from the dataset.

+<h1></h1>